 Review what international sector efforts are active in tackling corruption in your sector.
-They may be sources of knowledge, ideas, support and perhaps assistance in the development of your initiative.
+They may be sources of knowledge, ideas, support, and assistance in the development of your initiative.
 Sector-specific organisations include:

-- Professional sector associations (many have an 'anti-corruption working group' or similar forum); - Initiatives and programmes targeted on building integrity, raising transparency and reducing corruption in the sector;

-Multilateral organisations associated with the sector (eg World Health Organisation).
+- Professional sector associations (many have an 'anti-corruption working group' or similar forum) - Programmes targeted on building integrity, raising transparency and reducing corruption in the sector - Multilateral organisations associated with the sector (e.g. World Health Organisation).
 They too may have anti-corruption knowledge and capability.